-With the help of the download manager, keep track of your current and past downloads.
-To open the download manager, click Tools > Downloads.
-Firefox opens a window with your downloads.
-While downloading a file, see a progress bar and the current file.
-If necessary, pause a download and resume it later.
+Keep track of your current and past downloads with the help of the download manager.
+It automatically opens every time you download a file.
+To manually start the download manager, click Tools > Downloads.
+While downloading a file, a progress bar indicates the download status.
+If necessary, pause the download and resume it later.
 To open a downloaded file, click Open.
 With Remove, remove it from the list.
 If you need information about the file, right-click the filename and choose Properties.